-Although the Transformer feature fusion module~\cite{stark, swintrack} also enables feature interaction in the relation modeling stage, the discriminative information loss during the feature extraction process is irreparable.
 We also observe that OSTrack significantly outperforms the previous two-stream trackers on the one-shot benchmark GOT-10k, which further proves the advantage of our one-stream framework in the challenging scenario.
 Actually, the discriminative power of features extracted by the two-stream framework is limited since the object classes in the testing set are completely different from the training set.
-Whereas, by iterative interaction between the features of the template and search region, OSTrack can extract more disriminative features through mutual guidance.
-Different from the two-stream SOTA trackers, OSTrack neglects the extra heavy relation modeling module while still keeping the highly parallelism of joint feature extraction and relation modeling module.
+Whereas, by iterative interaction between the features of the template and search region, OSTrack can extract more discriminative features through mutual guidance.
+Different from the two-stream SOTA trackers, OSTrack neglects the extra heavy relation modeling module while still keeping the high parallelism of joint feature extraction and relation modeling module.
 Therefore, when the same backbone network is adopted, the proposed one-stream framework is much faster than STARK (40.2 FPS faster) and SwinTrack (25.6 FPS faster).
 Besides, OSTrack requires fewer training image pairs to converge.